 Ask Mark - Week 3 responses

 Thank you to everyone who posted questions last week.
-I have recorded a response to four of the many interesting questions you had posed in Step 3.10 of Week 1.
+I have recorded a response to four of the many interesting questions you had posed in Step 3.10 of Week 3.
 My video responses are on YouTube with links below.
-Transcripts will be uploaded as soon as possible.

 © University of Cape Town CC-BY-NC